St Patrick's Church, Bolton

 St Patrick's Church is a Roman Catholic Church in Bolton, Greater Manchester, England.
 It was built in 1861 and is a Gothic Revival style building.
 It is situated on the corner of Great Moor Street and Johnson Street, to the west of Bradshawgate in the centre of the town.
 It is a Grade II listed building.

 History

 Ss Peter and Paul Church, from which St Patrick's Church was founded.

 Foundation

 In 1794, the first Roman Catholic church in the Bolton area since the English Reformation was established.
-It was Ss Peter and Paul Church on Pilkington Street.
+It was St Peter and Paul Church on Pilkington Street.
 It was built from 1798 to 1800 outside the town in a churchyard among fields.
-In 1853, in the school of Ss Peter and Paul Church, it was decided to build a church in the centre of the town, which would become St Patrick's Church.
-Ss Peter and Paul Church was later replaced by a church built from 1896 to 1897 on the same site, which cost £20,200.
-In 1990, Ss Peter and Paul Church was reordered and in 2010 it was closed.
+In 1853, in the school of St Peter and Paul Church, it was decided to build a church in the centre of the town, which would become St Patrick's Church.
+St Peter and Paul Church was later replaced by a church built from 1896 to 1897 on the same site, which cost £20,200.
+In 1990, St Peter and Paul Church was reordered and in 2010 it was closed.